 Select Scale to Fit on the Display menu, or alternatively, press the space bar.
-The molecule returns to its original size and is positioned at the center of the workspace.
+The molecule should return to its original size and is positioned at the center of the workspace.

 2.8 Z Rotation (in the screen plane) With the Z rotation (Rotate in-plane) tool, you can rotate molecules around the z-axis, defined as the direction perpendicular to the screen plane.
-The resulting rotation is in the screen plane. (a) L-click on the Z rotation tool and L-drag horizontally to the right in the workspace.
-The molecule moves in the clockwise direction. (b) L-drag horizontally to the left - the molecule moves in the counterclockwise direction.
+The resulting rotation is in the screen plane. (a) L-click on the Z rotation tool \square and L-click and drag horizontally to the right in the workspace.
+The molecule should move in a clockwise direction. (b) L-click and drag horizontally to the left - the molecule should move in a counterclockwise direction.